 OVW offers several options for an applicant to provide advance notice to OVW if receipt of its application will be delayed due to a temporary lack of Internet access, unforeseeable technical issues, or geographic isolation.
 If an applicant does not provide advance notice to OVW about an issue that may cause a delay in the submission of its application, the application will not be considered for funding.
-If applicant follows the steps outlined below, OVW will consider the applicant's request for late submission.
+If applicant follows the steps outlined above, OVW will consider the applicant's request for late submission.
 Extension of deadlines is not guaranteed and permission to submit a late application does not automatically result in an award.
 Late submission only allows an application to be considered for funding.
-If late submission is approved, the applicant meets the basic eligibility requirements (BMR) as defined in the solicitation.
+If late submission is approved, the application will be reviewed for registration information and completeness and to ensure that the applicant meets the basic eligibility requirements (BMR) as defined in the solicitation.
 If the applicant meets BMR, the application will be subject to both peer review and programmatic review before any funding decision is made.